calibreapp/react-live-chat-loader/README.md

 track how long the page has been idle for and checks if the user is on a slow connection (using `navigator.connection.effectiveType`) or has data-saver enabled (using `navigator.connection.saveData`) to prevent loading.

+Please note: Some chat widget providers open automatically based on the users interaction from their last session.

 ## Installation